prophesee-ai/fpga-projects/README.md

 ### event_stream_smart_tracker_1_0 overall presentation

 The ESST regulate the back pressure coming from the ps_host_if.
 Various parameters are accessible through the GUI interface in the Block Design and change slightly the behavior of the IP.
-Function if the IP are:
+Functions of the IP are:
   - Drop input events after a defined threshold.
   - Analysing the timestamp and raise flags if condition are not met.
   - Generate new TimeStamp event(s) such as TimeHigh if the IP detect a loss of them in the pipeline.